shaynair/CryptoWealth/deliverables/iteration-02/video.script.md

   And they make less than 60k a year
   (SELECT LESS THAN 60K, NEXT QUESTION)

   Upon submitting this user information we see that a customized portfolio has been generated for this user.
-Those with knowledge of cryptocurrencies will acknowledge that the portfolio is constructed of more well established, safer crypto-currencies for our conservative investor.
+Viewers familiar with cryptocurrencies will acknowledge that the portfolio is comprised of well established, typically stable crypto-currencies for our conservative investor.

 User B - Aggressive Portfolio
   This next portfolio is will represent an investor who would like to take on more risk